giuseppetotaro/lucene-ir-engine/README.md

 It provides the following features:

-  * Parsing and extraction of metadata and text content from various documents.
+  * Parsing and extraction of metadata and text content from various documents;
-  * Indexing of plain text and metadata in order to create an inverted index related to parsed documents.
+  * Indexing of plain text and metadata in order to create an inverted index related to parsed documents;
   * Performing a simple search by term within a previously created inverted index.